 2023: Signora Marino in Grand Magic and Lady Scroop in Richard II.
 12th season.
 Last season, Sarah was seen as Sian Ap Dafydd in 1939 and Siri/Jessica in Hamlet-911.
 Other Stratford credits: The Front Page, The Merry Wives of Windsor, Paradise Lost, Treasure Island, Romeo and Juliet, The Importance of Being Earnest, Richard III, Private Lives, The Merchant of Venice, Macbeth and The Cherry Orchard.
 Elsewhere: The Antipodes, Marjorie Prime (Coal Mine); Mustard, The Small Room at the Top of the Stairs, Communion (Tarragon); Domesticated, A Whistle in the Dark, Marion Bridge (Company Theatre); The Penelopiad (Nightwood).
 Film/TV: Anne with an E, Murdoch Mysteries, Ginny & Georgia.
 Training: George Brown Theatre School.
 Awards: Dora Awards for Marion Bridge and The Penelopiad, Toronto Critics Award for Marjorie Prime.
 For Max.

-2023: Henry Percy in Richard II and appears in Grand Magic.
+2023: Harry Percy in Richard II, Waiter in Grand Magic and understudy in Love's Labour's Lost.
 Stratford debut.
 Elsewhere: A Few Good Men, Twelve Angry Men, The Miracle Worker, The Birds and the Bees, Death of a Salesman, Brighton Beach Memoirs (Drayton); The Cider House Rules reading (Talk is Free); Suitcases/Provenance workshop (Canadian Stage).
 Film/TV: Jump, Darling (opposite Cloris Leachman), In The Dark, Murdoch Mysteries, Man Seeking Woman, Bitten, Reign, Close Encounters.
 Radio/Recordings: Strange Loops (audiobook).
 Training: The Randolph College for the Performing Arts.
 Online: Instagram @tomsdup.
 Et cetera: Thomas dedicates this season to his family; blood and chosen.
 Hi Mom!

-2023: Appears in Richard II.
+2023: Appears in Richard II and understudy in Love's Labour's Lost.
 Fifth season.
 Stratford: June in Chicago, No One Is Alone: A Sondheim Celebration, Here's What It Takes (2020), Zaneeta Shinn in The Music Man, Juliet in Romeo & Juliet: Remixed (workshop), The Rocky Horror Show, Guys and Dolls, H.M.S.
 Pinafore.
 Elsewhere: Mary Poppins (Grand Theatre); Jack and the Beanstalk: The Panto (Drayton); Rumspringa Break!
 (Grow) (CMTP/Theatre Sheridan); The Voices of Canada, We Are Canadian (Charlottetown Festival).
 Training: Bachelor of Music Theatre Performance, Sheridan College.
 Online: heatherkosik.com; @heatherkosik.
 Heather is also a photographer - her work can be seen at @kosikphotos.
 Et Cetera: Thank you always to my family for your endless love and support.
 Big love to my Devon, my biggest fan - thanks for being you.

 2023: The Creature in Frankenstein Revived and Abbot of Westminster in Richard II.
 11th season.
 Stratford: Why We Tell the Story, Up Close and Musical: Voice of a Preacher's Son, Billy Elliot, Little Shop…, The Music Man, Guys and Dolls, HMS Pinafore, Carousel, Crazy for You, Jesus Christ Superstar, Moby Dick, To Kill a Mockingbird, My One and Only.
 Broadway: La Bohème, Jesus Christ Superstar.
 Elsewhere: HMS Pinafore (Vancouver Opera); Ragtime (Theatre Calgary); Follies (Koerner Hall); Sweeney Todd, Floyd Collins (Shaw Festival); Wizard of Oz, Beauty and the Beast (Grand Theatre); Little Mermaid, Mikado (Drayton); Evangeline (Charlottetown); Kismet, Of Thee I Sing (Encores!
 N.Y.C.); J.C.S.
 (La Jolla); Dark Star Requiem (Luminato); Porgy and Bess (Toronto Symphony); Elsewhereless (Tapestry).
 Film/TV: Queen Tut, Good Sam, Murdoch Mysteries, Departure, Mayday, Prodigal Son, The Producers.
 Training: Fresno State University.
 Et cetera: Vocal tutorial instructor, Sheridan College.
 Online: marcusnance.com.
 Instagram: @nance.marcus.